Modino-io/.github/.github/ISSUE_TEMPLATE/08_hifis.md

 ### Documentation
 - [ ] Progress was documented each day you worked on this story; document design decisions and agreements
-- [ ] If needed, information flows were visualized in Figma
-- [ ] Figma prototype was connected with the corresponding front-end issue
+- [ ] FEDs crossreference their issue to this one
-- [ ] Issue was moved to correct place on board, "who: design" label has been removed

 ---
 ---